-We have audited the accompanying Ind AS financial statements of GMR Green Energy Limited (the "Company"), which comprise the Balance Sheet from the date of incorporation i.e., 26th February 2022 to till the period ended 31st March, 2023, the Statement of Profit and Loss (including Other Comprehensive Income), Statement of Changes in Equity and the Statement of cash flows for the period ended, and notes to the financial statements, including a summary of the significant accounting policies and other explanatory information.
+We have audited the accompanying Ind AS financial statements of GMR Green Energy Limited (the "Company"), which comprise the Balance Sheet as at 31st March, 2024, the Statement of Profit and Loss (including Other Comprehensive Income), Statement of Changes in Equity and the Statement of cash flows for the year then ended, and notes to the financial statements, including a summary of the material accounting policies and other explanatory information.
 (Hereinafter referred to as "Ind AS financial statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Ind AS financial statements for the period ended 31st March, 2023 give the information required by the Act in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the company as at 31st March, 2023, it's loss, changes in equity and its cash flows for the period ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Ind AS financial statements for the year ended 31st March, 2024 give the information required by the Companies Act, 2013 (the "Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs of the company as at 31st March, 2024, its profit, total comprehensive income, changes in equity and its cash flows for the year ended on that date.